-Chronic kidney disease patients could be at similar levels of coronary risk to those who have previously had heart attacJune 18th, 2012 in Diseases, Conditions, Syndromes /
+Chronic kidney disease patients could be at similar levels of coronary risk to those who have previously had heart attacJune 18, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Patients suffering from chronic kidney disease could be at as high a risk of coronary heart disease as patients who have previously had a heart attack, according to an article published Online First in the Lancet.